-Pivotal offers business transformation, a cloud-native platform, microservices, containers, developer tools, and consulting services to help enterprise-level businesses to build and run their applications.
+Pivotal offers business transformation, a cloud-native platform, Kubernetes microservices, containers, developer tools, and consulting services to help enterprise-level businesses to build and run their applications.
 VMware recently showed intentions to acquire Pivotal for $2.7 bn.

 Handling issues in the production setup is never easy, especially with the Kubernetes cluster environment.
 Pivotal recently faced an application outage in their Pivotal Container Service (PKS).
 They recovered it quickly, but we’ll see in this blog what happened with the cluster, what the impact was, and how they recovered.